dgraph-io/dgraph-docs/content/graphql/graphql-clients/endpoint/graphql-request.md

 }
 ```

-This simplfies queries when a query doesn't require an operation name or [variables](/graphql/api/variables).
+This simplifies queries when a query doesn't require an operation name or [variables](/graphql/api/variables).

 ## Multiple Operations